Countries that Block and Censor Online Gambling Sites

 Zambia: Zambia does not block access to gambling content or other types of websites.
 The law also does not prevent locals from visiting offshore betting sites to play online for real money.

 Internet censorship is a growing concern in Venezuela as the government is suspected of sporadically blocking access to certain political and economic websites.
-However, betting websites appear safe for the time being as online gambling is not addressed by the law.
-Additionally, the government is preoccupied with more pressing political concerns at the moment.
+However, online gambling is not addressed by law.

 Zimbabwe: Zimbabwe does not practice internet censorship although there are growing concerns regarding surveillance and several arrests of citizens for speaking against the government in recent years.
 Online betting is unregulated and there are no concerns at this time that the government will block access to betting websites or harass citizens for gambling online.